Project Healthy Bones Wellness Program

-This 24-week, free exercise program targets the body’s larger muscle groups with the curriculum designed to improve strength, balance and flexibility – crucial to preventing falls and broken bones in the senior population.
+This 24-week, free exercise program targets the body’s larger muscle groups.
+It is designed to improve strength, balance and flexibility – crucial to preventing falls and broken bones in the senior population.

-In addition, Project Healthy Bones program educates participants on the importance of exercise, nutrition, safety, drug therapy, and lifestyle factors that relate to osteoporosis.
-Additional benefit of the program is opportunity for social engagement of its participants.
+In addition, Project Healthy Bones participants learn about the importance of exercise, nutrition, safety, drug therapy, and lifestyle factors that relate to osteoporosis.
+Another important benefit of the program is opportunity for social engagement of its participants.